A London at Christmas street photography workshop: lights, consumption and retail madness!

 - Understand some of the key legal and ethical aspects of street photography.

 - Learn how to react positively if people are questioning, challenging or offended.

-- We meet at 10am for coffee, introductions, tuition and a thorough briefing (around an hour and a half’s tuition) before setting off onto the streets.
+- We meet at 10.15am for coffee, introductions, tuition and a thorough briefing (around 1.5 to 2 hours’ tuition) before setting off onto the streets.

 - Our itinerary will take us to some great street photography ‘hot spots’, where we will put into practice some of the principles learned in the morning session.
 Expect to walk around 6-8km on this workshop.

-- Throughout the day, participants will receive a significant amount of one-to-one tuition and coaching from a full-time working professional photojournalist.
+- Our small group sizes allow participants to receive a significant amount of one-to-one tuition and coaching from the course leader, Brian Lloyd Duckett, a professional street photographer and photojournalist.

 - We’ll find somewhere quiet for a lunch break, with a group discussion before hitting the streets again for the second structured photographic session.